Peace, Justice and International Law Research Group

 About us

-The Peace, Justice and International Law research group brings together an exceptional team of scholars from Middlesex University’s campuses in London, Dubai, and Mauritius, whose research and teaching engage critically with the most urgent global challenges of our time.
+The Peace, Justice and International Law Research Group brings together scholars from Middlesex University’s campuses in London, Dubai and Mauritius.
+Their research and teaching address urgent global challenges.

-Our members work at the forefront of public international law, international human rights law, international criminal law, and international humanitarian law, advancing knowledge and practice on issues of peace, conflict, accountability, and justice.
+Our members work in public international law, international human rights law, international criminal law, and international humanitarian law.
+They advance knowledge and practice in peace, conflict, accountability, and justice.

-We aim to foster high-quality, high-impact research through collaboration, knowledge exchange, and public engagement.
-We bring a strongly interdisciplinary lens to our work, engaging with history, philosophy, film, literature, science, technology, and the visual arts to explore the broader societal impact of international law.
-This approach reflects our commitment to connecting law with the humanities and social sciences, and to asking innovative questions that push the boundaries of traditional legal scholarship.
+We support high-quality, high-impact research through collaboration, knowledge exchange and public engagement.
+Our interdisciplinary work draws on history, philosophy, film, literature, science, technology and the visual arts.
+This approach connects law with the humanities and social sciences.
+It also supports innovative questions that extend traditional legal scholarship.

 Our objectives